johnjhacking/Signal-DLL-Hijacking/README.md

 Multiple instances of DLL planting exist, and a threat actor can plant DLLs that don't exist but are referenced by the application.

 # Steps to Replicate
 1. First, create a malicious DLL.
-Signal references a bunch of non-existent DLLs, so for this example, I used `cryptbase.dll`.
+Signal references many non-existent DLLs, but several of the DLLs are native to Windows.
+For this example, I used `cryptbase.dll`.
 You can use [this repository](https://github.com/tothi/dll-hijack-by-proxying) to build the DLL, but I'll simplify the steps for you:
    * Clone the repo.
-   * Modify the `cryptbase.c` file as you see fit.
+   * Modify the `cryptbase.c` file in this repo as you see fit - note that this is nothing more than the payload.
    * Copy `C:\Windows\System32\cryptbase.dll` into the `dll-hijack-by-proxying` directory as `cryptbase_original.dll`.
    * Create the exports using the `gen_def.py` script in the `dll-hijack-by-proxying` directory.